ramkshukla/weather_app/README.md

 # weather_app

-# Clone this Project by running below command
+# clone this Project by running below command
 git clone https://github.com/ramkshukla/weather_app.git

-# Install Flutter on your System, You can check by runnning below command
+# install Flutter on your System, You can check by runnning below command
 flutter doctor

-# On Root of the Project path, run the below command
+# on Root of the Project path, run the below command to run app
-flutter pub get
+flutter pub get <br/>
 flutter run